 This takes a lot of discipline and a bit of time to get used to.
 For instance, I developed the bad habit of not marking paid invoices promptly.
 I figured that I would simply remember what I did and when I did it.
 Long story short: that didn’t work out so well.

 The Fix: Develop a process for recording all your financial records.
 You have the freedom to do so in a way that makes you comfortable.
 But don’t put things off until later.
 Later may never come.

 Surrounding Yourself with Distractions

-It’s so easy to fall into the trap having the TV blaring next to you or listening to a sporting event while at work.
-While that may work for some, it can serve has a huge distraction for others.
+It’s so easy to fall into the trap of having the TV blaring next to you or listening to a sporting event while at work.
+While that may be fine for some, it can serve as a huge distraction for others.

 Believing You Aren’t Good Enough

 OK, this is a bit more existential than the other bad habits on the list.
 But it’s perhaps just as important.